 The ready mix supplier shall provide an ASTM C150 certification, ASTM C989 certification (slag) or ASTM C618 certification (fly ash), and testing results for ASTM C 1567 Mortar Bar Expansion.
 Expansion shall be a maximum of 0.10% at 16 days.

-Mix designs shall be approved for the EMPC year, April 1st through March 31st.
+Mix designs shall be approved for the EMPC year, and will expire March 31st 2019.